 There was no Prince Charming or anything like that.
 But there were two evil step sisters — my roommates.
 Alright, so they weren’t actually evil but since they were having an easier time making friends and fitting in while I sat in my room and watched — well, in my fairy tale that qualifies as evil.

 What about a wicked step mother?
 Well, my boyfriend, of course.
-He seemed intent on keeping me in my place, in my own little corner in my own little chair— meaning, in my dorm room on the phone with him — on the weekends.
+He seemed intent on keeping me in my place, in my own little corner in my own little chair— meaning, in my dorm room on the phone with him — on the weekend.

 As an added postscript, shortly after the party a couple of the guys came knocking on my door to say hello.
 They weren’t looking to fit a lost glass slipper, but they were coming to find me . . . heh heh heh.